Generic name: esketamine (nasal) (es KET a meen)

 What is esketamine?

-Esketamine is a nasal spray that is used together with medication taken by mouth to treat depression that is resistant to to other treatments.
+Esketamine is a nasal spray that is used together with an oral (taken by mouth) antidepressant to treat adults with depression that is resistant to other treatments.

 Esketamine is used only in a healthcare setting.
 You will not be able to use esketamine at home.

-Esketamine is for use only in adults under a special program.
+Esketamine is for use only under a special program.
 You must be registered in the program and understand the risks and benefits of this medicine.

 Esketamine may also be used for purposes not listed in this medication guide.